beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.2.1 ( 2022-08-24 ) =
+* Added the ability to create JSON and plain text code snippets in libraries.
+* Added support for loading Beaver Builder in an iframe.
+* Improved the file size of WordPress export files when exporting from the content app.

 = 1.2.0 ( 2022-07-20 ) =
 * Added the ability to upload PDF and rich text documents to libraries.